Now is the time to begin treating for Budworm.

 Treat now and treat again in late July to help keep these flowers in full bloom all summer long.
-Consider using:
+The best and safest control is:

 - Natural Guard RTU Caterpiller killer w/ Bt, the biological Bacillus thurengiensis – organic choice

 - Fertilome Dipel Dust w/ Bt – organic choice

 Bt is natural, safe and very effective controlling worms on plants.
 Spray the flowers and leaves.
 As the worms feed they get a dose which paralyses their digestive tract and they are finished.

 - Natural Guard Spinosad Soap – soap w/ biological Spinosad – RTU for small applications or hose end RTS for large applications – organic choice